Rutherford Direct Membership Plan

 Proton Partners International Ltd is a Company registered in England and Wales (company number 12084009).
 We are a registered data controller with the Information Commissioners Office, registration number ZA213326.

-This privacy notice informs you specifically about our Rutherford Direct Cancer Care Membership Plan (CCMP) provided by Proton Partners International Ltd. This plan provides Rutherford Direct Cancer Care Plan members access to treatment and procedures for cancer undertaken in Rutherford Cancer Centres located in the United Kingdom and other eligible providers.
+This Privacy Notice informs you specifically about our Rutherford Direct Membership Plan (MP) provided by Proton Partners International Ltd. This plan provides Rutherford Direct Plan members access to treatment and procedures for cancer undertaken in Rutherford Cancer Centres located in the United Kingdom and other eligible providers.
 Eligible illnesses and medical conditions are described in the Membership Guide.
 Benefits provided under this plan begin only once you have received an initial diagnosis by a Consultant or Specialist of a condition as listed in the Membership Guide.

-The Rutherford Direct Cancer Care Plan Membership Benefits service recommends doctors and treatment centres appropriate to your needs.
+The Rutherford Direct Membership Plan Benefits service recommends doctors and treatment centres appropriate to your needs.
 It funds and manages both the practical and medical arrangements for treatment.
 The Plan provides specified benefits as set out in the Membership Guide.
-Where the term ‘we’ or ‘us’ is used, this relates to Proton Partners International Ltd. Our nominated representative, for the purpose of data protection legislation, is our Data Protection Officer whose contact details can be found at the end of this policy.
+Where the term ‘we’ or ‘us’ is used, this relates to Proton Partners International Ltd. Our nominated representative, for the purpose of data protection legislation, is our Data Protection Officer whose contact details can be found at the end of this Notice.

 The term ‘personal data’ relates to any information that can, or has the potential to, identify you as an individual such as your name, address, e-mail address, phone number.
 It also includes less obvious information such as identification numbers, electronic location data and other online identifiers.
 Certain types of personal data are referred to in data protection legislation as ‘special categories’ of personal data.
 This is because they are classed as more sensitive and require additional protection.